Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Wearing Teffilin

 Tefillin is also one of the most essential elements of the Bar Mitzvah services.
 They are small leather boxes containing parchments with Torah verses.
 It is typically worn by Jewish people during the weekday morning services to worship God.
-Before laying the tefillin, Bar Mitzvah must be aware of its rules and obligations.
+Before laying the tefillin, a Bar Mitzvah must be aware of its rules and obligations.
 It’s a great ride for parents and families to witness their son wearing tefillin.

 Honor with Aliyah

 Some families choose to plan a Bar Mitzvah on weekdays or Jewish holidays.
-When the boy has publicly recited the Torah, he will be called for an aliyah which means “ascent”.
+When the boy has publicly recited the Torah, he will be called for an aliyah, which means “ascent”.
 He is traditionally honored with aliyah and blessings on the first day to read the Torah after he turns 13 years old.

 Father’s Prayer